laloaggro/laloaggro.github.io/NOTION_INTEGRATION.md

 2. **Export TODOs for Notion** - Extracts all TODO, FIXME, and NOTE comments from the codebase
 3. **Export documentation for Notion** - Lists all Markdown files that can be synced with Notion

+## New Export Files for Notion Import

+We've created additional export files that can be imported directly into Notion as databases:

+1. **Project Information** (`notion-export/project-info.csv`) - Contains details about the website and projects
+2. **Tasks and Roadmap** (`notion-export/tasks.csv`) - Lists current tasks, priorities, and status
+3. **Project Structure** (`notion-export/project-structure.txt`) - Shows the complete file structure

 ## Using the REST Client with Notion API

 To use the Notion API with the REST Client extension: